Design Guidelines for Help Center & Support Pages

 Pro Tip: Don't forget to add popular questions from real users after the product goes live.

-First, talking to a live representative can help users solve your unique problem, while help articles might miss their exact issues.
+First, talking to a live representative can help users solve their unique problem, while help articles might miss their exact issues.
 Compared to a spoken conversation, a chat requires less emotional investment.

 Another reason is that there's usually a written trace, and users can refer to it later.
 Finally, conversing in chats allows people to multitask while waiting for answers.[6]